By Syeda Aiman Zehra and Hammad Bilal

 “I draw the same flower differently every time,” he says and passionately draws one in our notebooks from memory.

 Behind him, this flower repeats itself multiply, etched into the plaster, chained within their respective panels.
 But, he isn’t.
 When asked, he says that his reward lies in serving his roots: the fresco art of Masjid Wazir Khan, the customs and spirit of the “Islamic culture,” and the reverence of the “Ustad” in all spheres of life.

 The fresco speaks of multiple journeys, ones that Madam Bilgraumi and Ustad Raffaqat took and ones that we, the public, take now.

-For some, it is easy to miss the man in the skullcap painting the frescos in the momentary excitement that the paintings bring.
+For some, it is easy to miss the man in the skullcap painting a ‘mural’ there in the momentary excitement paint brings.
 “It’s good,” says Mohammad Mohtashim ‘22, “but why not paint all of it then?”

 For others, the art invokes their aesthetic sensibilities and requests them to pause for more than a passing minute.
 Anum Siddiqui ‘22 says, “I like the murals they’re making.
 I like how they’re Persian in style and I like the color palette too.
 I think it’s very nice.”

 Then there are those who are able to recognize the importance and urgency of the Ustad’s work: lending color to an art form that has grown stunted after reaching its heights.
 Hence, art acts as “a sentimental education.
 One learns to see, to look for details, to empathize with a different perspective than our own,” says Ishtiaq Ahmed ‘21.